 2. Painful Periods

-Cramps (dysmenorrhea) is an unpleasant inclusion of menstruation.
+Cramps (dysmenorrhea) are often an unpleasant part of menstruation.

-While it is perfectly normal to experience pain because of uterine contraction, intolerable pain that disrupts your regular functions is a red flag.
+While it’s perfectly normal to experience pain because of uterine contraction, intolerable pain that disrupts your regular functions is a red flag.
 It could suggest conditions such as endometriosis.

 3. Heavier or Lighter Periods

-A period that is too light or too heavy than normal can be a cause of concern if it happens within several months.
-Some women typically experience lighter flow or occasional absence of bleeding especially if they are using birth control.
-But if this becomes consistent even without your usual contraceptives, it’s time to see your gynecologist.
-Even more so when you experience constant heavy bleeding.
+A period that’s too light or too heavy than normal can be a cause of concern if it happens over several months.
+Some women typically experience lighter flow or occasional absence of bleeding, especially if they’re using birth control.
+But if it becomes consistent, even without your usual contraceptives, it’s time to see your gynecologist — even more so when you experience constant heavy bleeding.

 4. Painful Intercourse

-We have to admit, there are occasions wherein sexual intercourse is less pleasurable – at least for women.
-But, if sex is borderline agonizing, that’s simply not normal at all.
-Painful sex can be an indication of reproductive conditions such as STIs, PID, endometriosis, and other diseases.
+There can be occasions when sexual intercourse is less pleasurable for women.
+But if sex is borderline agonizing, it’s simply not normal at all.
+Painful sex can indicate reproductive conditions such as sexually transmitted diseases, Pelvic Inflammatory Disease, endometriosis, and other diseases.

 Diseases Linked to Female Infertility